detekt/sonar-detekt/README.md

 ![configs](img/config.png)

-__Detekt path filters__ support multiple regex entries by adding a `,` for separating.
+__detekt path filters__ support multiple regex entries by adding a `,` for separating.
-__Detekt yaml configuration path__ also supports multiple configuration files where the first entered override some values of the later added config files.
+__detekt yaml configuration path__ also supports multiple configuration files where the first entered override some values of the later added config files.

 ##### Limitations

 Sonar analyzes each module individually which makes it harder to search for your config files.
-If you use relative paths, sonar-kotlin first tries to find the provided path inside this module and if it can't find it, we are searching for the file in the parent folder.
+If you use relative paths, sonar-detekt first tries to find the provided path inside this module and if it can't find it, we are searching for the file in the parent folder.
 This leads to the limitation that only projects with sub-projects of depth 1 are supported.
 If you need more config files in your project hierarchies, provide them in the sub-projects with the same relative path available.